Everything becomes more serious and dark from here-on out. Enjoy!

 Ho-oh lowered his head a little.
 “Continue.
 What did you do to cause this separation?”

-Closing his eyes, Mewtwo bit his lip before whispering, “I kissed her.”
+Closing his eyes, Mewtwo pursed his lips before whispering, “I kissed her.”

 “Speak up, Mewtwo.”

-He shot his gaze back at Ho-oh, now so delirious with his emotions, he didn't care or even realize he was spilling his heart out, every word that was piercing him greatly.
+He shot his gaze back at Ho-oh, now so delirious with his emotions, he didn't care nor acknowledge he was spilling his heart out, shouting every word that pierced him greatly.
 “She is no longer that childish being, Ho-oh!
 Do believe me when I say that she went through many changes, that she has become a woman!
 Human concept, I know, but her mindset now is the maturity of a woman's!
 I see it in her, I have seen it in her, a-and it is the most heavenly thing I have ever seen God give to a creation!
 And you know me, why are you giving me that look like I went mad?!
 I am being serious here!
 You know I have questioned God for so many years, asked Him what purpose I have, why it is He allowed me to live, an abomination that is to forever be a constant reminder of man's sin.
 So what have I done to deserve looking into her soul like that when it was not my right?
 That right belongs to the mate who will take her as his own, and I violated it!
 She is not my mate, she has never belonged to me, and never will!
 Yet why do I suffer a lovesick heart where every thought of her sends a coarse amount of emotion through my veins?
-Why can I not be happy for her—which is ridiculous, what should she be happy about?”
+Why can I not be happy for her?”